Chapter 3.25

 (a) Refusing or neglecting to furnish food, shelter, or proper care, which the person is physically and financially able to provide to any person recognized as legally dependent upon the person;

-(b) Endangering the health, welfare or emotional well-being of any child under the person’s care; or
+(b) Endangering the health of, welfare of or committing psychological or emotional harm to any child under the person’s care; or

 (c) Failing to provide financial support, which the person is legally obligated to provide and the person is financially able to provide.

-(2) Failure to support or care for a dependent person is a Class D offense.
+(2) Failure to support or care for a dependent person is a Class E offense.

 (a) The person has left the Reservation to avoid the duty of support; or